shakes76/PatternAnalysis-2024/recognition/47034073_siamese/README.md

 | **macro avg**| 0.54      | 0.67   | 0.54     | 6626    |
 | **weighted avg** | 0.97  | 0.90   | 0.94     | 6626    |

-For the problem of malignant lesion detection, it could be argued that recall is more important than precision, as the cost of missing a malignant obersvation is high.
-The low precision could be costly too in that a patient may be given costly treatment, however this could be rememedied in a real world system by having a medical professional verify malignant detections.
-In the results we can see that we reach a decently high recall for an imbalanced problem of 44%.
+For the problem of malignant lesion detection, it could be argued that recall is more important than precision, as the cost of missing a malignant observation is high.
+The low precision could be costly too in that a patient may be given unnecessary treatment, however this could be rememedied in a real world system by having a medical professional verify malignant detections.
+In the results we can see that we reach a recall of 44%, which seems decently high for the 2% minority class in this highly imbalanced problem.

 ## References